IMPROVE THE CULTURE, NOT THE PERKS

 Culture can be defined as an evolving set of values, beliefs, and attitudes.
 The culture of a business affects every single aspect of how it operates.
 It is basically ”the way we do things around here” and how decisions are made.
 A business culture is at the heart of whether a company is innovative or development-focused, value-driven or indistinct, risk-averse or risk-takers – the list is endless.
-It’s the values that an organisation lives by, and is ultimately one of the things that can make or break a business.
+It’s the values that an organization lives by and is ultimately one of the things that can make or break a business.

 On the other hand, a perk typically consists of something that can boost employee morale and help them perform their duties more effectively.
 Employee perks are the extras offered in addition to standard benefits.
 Traditional perks may include a company car, travel fares, and special access to premium hotel suites while the latest package of perks could include gym memberships, summer holidays, and offsite team building activities.